INTEGRITY | TRUST | CONFIDENCE

 Al Proulx has over 27 years of policing experience with the Royal Canadian Mounted Police (RCMP) in which he worked in a variety of investigative and leadership roles.
 His extensive experience includes Patrol, Major Crime/Homicide Investigator, Provincial Interview Team Leader, International Liaison Officer, National Security Criminal Investigations, Organized Crime and Major Crime as a Unit Commander leading some of the most complex provincial, national and international serious crime investigations.
 He has wide-ranging national and international lecturing experience on a variety of topics including Major Case Management and Investigative Interviewing techniques.
 He left the RCMP in 2015 as a Staff Sergeant and Accredited Team Commander and worked as a Security Consultant and investigator in the private sector.
 He is a licenced private investigator in the British Columbia and Alberta who specializes in workplace investigations and continues to lecture in the fundamentals of interviewing and investigations.

 Stephane Lacroix joins our team with his own unique attributes.
 As a native of Montreal Quebec he is fully bilingual and he recently retired from the Royal Canadian Mounted Police (RCMP) with over 33 years of service.
 After completing a College Degree in Police sciences, he joined the force where he worked in Ottawa and British Columbia.
 His policing experience ranged from General duty (patrol) which included Detachment Command as well as Major Crime investigator and supervisor.
 Stephane was a member of the Emergency Response team (E.R.T/SWAT) for 20 years as an assaulter and sharpshooter.
 He was a Major Crime Accredited Team Commander and a member of the E Division Interview Team for over 15 years.
 As a result of his experience with the Interview Team, he became a valued resource teaching the new Phased Model Interview Technique.
-Stephane has consulted on several courses in Chilliwack (CPC West) and the National Interview/Interrogation course in Ottawa (CPC East).
+Stephane has consulted on several interviewing courses across Canada.